aagontuk/aagontuk.github.io/index.markdown

 * [ May 2022 ] I will serve on the OSDI'22 artifact evaluation committee.
 * [ September 2021 ] I will serve on the SOSP'21 artifact evaluation committee.
-* [ August 2021 ] Joined in the University of Utah, School of computing as a CS PhD student.
+* [ August 2021 ] Joined in the University of Utah, School of Computing as a CS PhD student.

 # Research #